abdul4majeed/budgetSystem/README.md

 ```bash
 npm install
 ```
-Copy the rename the .env.example file to .env
+Copy and rename the .env.example file to .env

 Run the command to set the key in the laravel